Human Resource Development

 Developing Young Technicians through National Skills Competition

 As a manufacturing company, Epson uses training for WorldSkills competitions to develop "groundbreaker technicians"*1 who have acquired essential manufacturing knowledge and skills at an early age.
 As a rule, individuals are allowed to take part in WorldSkills trainings just once.
 The purpose of the short-term intensive trainings is to help participants learn technical skills at the all-Japan level.
-Every year we send 10-15 individuals to the National Skills Competition associated with WorldSkills to compete in six selected occupational categories that are applicable to our employees' work: Instrument making, Plastic die engineering, Mechatronics, Industrial electronics, Web design, and Watch repair.
+Every year we send 10-15 individuals to the National Skills Competition associated with WorldSkills to compete in seven selected occupational categories that are applicable to our employees' work: Instrument making, Plastic die engineering, Mechatronics, Industrial electronics, Mobile robotics, Web design, and Watch repair.

 New employees sent to Monozukuri Juku as WorldSkills trainees experience monozukuri (the art and science of manufacturing) in such forms as filing and sawing.
 They also learn basic knowledge about machinery, electricity, and other general topics in each occupational category.
 In conjunction with everyday occupation-specific training, there are training camps three times a year.
 Participants lodge together, run a long distance, set targets, and the like.
 All of this helps to build a sense of solidarity as a team.